Loyola University Maryland

 Living on campus is an essential part of the undergraduate experience, and Loyola University Maryland provides an environment that is built for your success.
 Our residence halls consist of traditional doubles, suite-style, and apartment-style floor plans on the east and west side of campus.

 You will enjoy all the modern amenities necessary to make your new home a comfortable place to live.
 All residents have access to streaming cable TV, high-speed internet service, air conditioning, and laundry rooms close to their rooms.
-All rooms are furnished with beds, desks, chairs, closets/wardrobes, dressers, wall-to-wall carpeting, and blinds.
+All rooms are furnished with beds, desks, chairs, closets/wardrobes, dressers, and blinds.

 Residence Halls